 - Try adding yogurt or kefir to these healthy smoothie recipes.

-- Make a salad dressing with apple cider vinegar, raw honey, olive oil and dijon mustard, and toss on one of these farm-to-table salad recipes.
+- Make a salad dressing with apple cider vinegar, raw honey, olive oil and dijon mustard, and toss on one of your favorite salads.
 You can add cultured veggies like radish, sauerkraut, etc., to salads as well.

-- Make a meatless dinner by subbing tempeh for meat in this Buddha bowel recipe.
+- Make a meatless dinner by subbing tempeh for meat in this Buddha bowl recipe.

 - Try this simple miso soup recipe with mushrooms.

 - Add kimchi to a veggie stir-fry or homemade ramen bowl.

 - Sip on kombucha, combined with some seltzer if you’d like, instead of soda or other sweetened drinks.

 Fermented Foods on Keto: